darwin-xu/jarvis-term/DESIGN.md

 ## 3. WebSocket Connection Handling

-1. When the browser connects to `/terminal`, verify the password and check for a provided `sessionId` parameter.
+1. When the browser connects to `/terminal`, check for a provided `sessionId` parameter.
 2. If the `sessionId` exists in the session store, attach the WebSocket to the existing shell stream.
-3. If no valid session exists, create a new SSH connection using the supplied host/user/pass and generate a new `sessionId`.
+3. If no valid session exists, verify the password and create a new SSH connection using the supplied host/user/pass.
+Generate a new `sessionId`.
 4. Send the `sessionId` back to the client so it can reconnect later.
 5. When the WebSocket closes, keep the SSH connection open and keep buffering output in memory (or optionally write to a file) for that session.
 6. Periodically clean up idle sessions after a configurable timeout.